-Liverpool’s second purpose built comedy club.
+Liverpool’s only purpose built comedy club.

 On the former site of the famous Magnet Bar and Club, we’ve transformed the basement into an amazing comedy club.